MobileSystem7/mobilesystem7.github.io/_posts/2014-11-25-jruby-java-testing.md

 ## Summary

-This should give you some idea of how to test your java using ruby, and the advantages of doing so.
+This should give you some idea of how to test your Java using Ruby, and the advantages of doing so.
 Here are some reference links to get you started:

 * [A MiniTest::Spec Turorial](http://www.rubyinside.com/a-minitestspec-tutorial-elegant-spec-style-testing-that-comes-with-ruby-5354.html)